A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Results

 \subsection{Simulation Study 1}

-Our variational Bayes algorithm was run on a simulated two-dimensional Gaussian data set with three components and known mean and covariance structures $\matsig_g=\lambda_g I$ (VII, see Table \ref{table}).
-We ran multiple simulations, with different random starts, and we set the maximum number of components to ten each time.
+The VB-DIC approach is run on 50 simulated two-dimensional Gaussian data sets with three components and known mean and covariance structures $\matsig_g=\lambda_g \ident_d$ (VII, see Table~\ref{table6} for $\lambda_g$ values).
+For each dataset, we use five random starts for each of 12 members of the GPCM family, and we set the maximum number of components to ten each time.
+For each dataset, the model with the smallest DIC is selected as the final model.
+A $G=3$ component model is selected on 46 out of 50 occasions with an ARI of 1 each time while a $G=4$ component model was selected, with an average ARI of 0.96 and a standard deviation of 0.044, on the other four occasions.

-The model with the minimum DIC was the VII model, which gave perfect classifications for all 10 random starts.
-Note that the models with geometrically similar covariance structures, such as VEI ($\lambda_g\mata$) and VVI ($\lambda_g\mata_g$), also give perfect classifications at every random start.
-However, their DIC is slightly higher than the true model VII (cf.\ Table~\ref{table5}).

-Also, it should be noted that the VEV and EEV models had a larger range of DIC, indicating more sensitivity to starting values.
-Estimation for the VEV and EEV models utilizes Gibbs sampling.
-The estimated parameters of model VII, $\Mu_g$, and $\lambda_g$ were very close to the true parameters (cf.\ Table \ref{table6}).

-As seen in Figure \ref{figure1}, the data are clearly spherical with unequal covariances.
-Hence, forcing an incorrect covariance structure might result in misrepresentation of cluster membership.
-For example, let us consider results for our simulated data.
-If forced to have covariance structure EII, which imposes clearly inappropriate spherical clusters, the result is over-estimation of the number of components.
-Figure~\ref{figure1} depicts results for the EII model with the minimum DIC from the 10 runs.
-Hence, it can be argued that despite the true model being VII with three components, in so far as the EII model is concerned the best model actually has five components.
-Also, it should be noted that the best classification, as chosen by the DIC, for all models with varying volume, i.e., $\lambda_g$, always gave a perfect classification (Table \ref{table7}).

-The algorithm was also compared to the widely used EM-framework within the {\tt mclust} package in {\sf R}.
-To facilitate a comparison with our approach, we ran our variational Bayes-DIC rubric using starting values from the {\tt hclass} function from {\tt mclust}.